pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 ## Step 6: Query the task

-To view the on-going data replication task(s) in the DM cluster or the task status, run the following command in dmctl to query:
+To view the on-going data migration task(s) in the DM cluster or the task status, run the following command in dmctl to query:

 ```bash
 query-status